 Preventive Measures, if they exist, must also be identified.
-A preventive measure is a physical, chemical, or other factor which can be used to control an identified health hazard.
+A preventive measure is a physical, chemical, or other means which can be used to control an identified food safety hazard.

-The fourth column on the Hazard Analysis/Preventive Measures form is for illustrative purposes only and not included in a plant specific HACCP plan.
+The fourth column on the Hazard Analysis/Preventive Measures form is for illustrative purposes only and need not be included in a plant specific HACCP plan.